 A quick clean and organise of your desk at the end of each working day is essential for leaving with a clear mind, and allowing you to start afresh the next day.
 Whether it's a home office desk, or one at work, a tidy and clutter-free desk will mean greater productivity and a more balanced approach to your day.

-10. Have a set routine for the start and end of the day
+10. Have a set routine for the start and end of your day

 Having a routine in place for the start and end of each day means you don't have to think about the steps involved in preparing for what's ahead.
-For the morning, this could involve doing exercise, preparing breakfast, getting the kids ready, early dinner prep, school drop-off etc. In the evening, it could be laying out the breakfast supplies for the next day, preparing school-bags and lunches, getting bags ready and checking your planner or calendar to see what's ahead for the following day.
+For the morning, this could involve doing exercise, preparing breakfast, getting the kids ready, early dinner prep, school drop-off etc. In the evening, it could be laying out the breakfast supplies for the next day, preparing school-bags and lunches, getting bags ready and checking your planner or calendar to see what's coming up.
 Whatever your routine, the whole family should be able to easily follow it and help where possible.

 11. Write everything down

-A highly organised person doesn't try to just remember everything, they recognise the importance of writing everyday down.
-The physical act of recording tasks, events, to-do's and goals keeps them in your head longer, reminds you to get them done, and also frees up space in your mind to be more creative.
-Use a written calendar, planner, diary - whatever suits your needs and lifestyle.
+A highly organised person doesn't try to just remember everything, they recognise the importance of writing it down.
+The physical act of recording tasks and goals keeps them in your head longer, reminds you to get them done, and frees up space in your mind to be more creative.
+Use a written calendar, planner, diary - whatever suits your needs and lifestyle!
 Set alarms and reminders on your phone where necessary.

 12. Set up a weekly planner or schedule to track to-do's